- US Online Poker

 The one possible exception is live dealer games (see below).
 These aren’t currently available in Ontario, but could appear in future, either in a private market or through the lottery.
-Two Canadian lottery-run iGaming sites already do have live dealer products: PlayAlberta and Québec’s Espace Jeux.
+There are two Canadian lottery-run iGaming sites with live dealer products: PlayAlberta and Québec’s Espace Jeux.

 Here’s what you’ll find for now:

 Slots form the bread and butter of any casino operation, online or off.
 They’re popular, fast paced, allow for both low- and high-stakes play, and bring in a lot of revenue.
 They also translate well from a retail casino environment to digital form.
 That’s especially true for video slots, since they’re electronic games to begin with.

 Slots vary in their mechanics, so it’s worth looking at the info for various titles when you’re deciding on which one to play.
 Return to player is one important consideration, as this determines the statistical cost to play the game.
 For instance, 96.0% is a fairly average RTP, and would mean that you’re losing 4 cents on average each time you spin.

 In a vacuum, higher RTP is better, but ultimately gambling is supposed to be about having fun, so there’s nothing wrong with picking a slightly tighter game if you find it more enjoyable.